 MONOLOGUES HI THERE, ARIZONA!
 Sarah strikes out again.
-Selected for production by Abingdon Theatre Company June 27th, 2010.
+Selected for production by Abingdon Theatre Company.

 YES, MOM DID KNOW BEST -- produced and directed by Marj O'Neill-Butler.
-Performed as a reading for MEMORIES OF MY MOTHER, Sunday, May 13, 2012 at Miami Beach Botanical Garden.
+Performed as a reading for MEMORIES OF MY MOTHER at Miami Beach Botanical Garden.

 SAINTS AND ANGELS -- Joan of Arc returns in this century as a hospital worker in Afghanistan.
 Performed for International Women's Day -- Stockyards Theatre Project, Chicago.
 Published by Meriwether Publishing:New Audition Scenes and Monologs from Contemporary Playwrights, edited by Roger Ellis.

 KELLY -- Flight attendant who has logged way too many air miles.
-Produced 3-2009 HENLEY College, Deanfield Avenue, Henley-on-Thames, Oxfordshire.
+Produced at HENLEY College, Deanfield Avenue, Henley-on-Thames, Oxfordshire.
 Produced for Gone In Sixty Seconds, Brooklyn College.

 MURLOCK, USA -- Betty isn’t thrilled about her daughter’s decision to marry a lounge singer.
 Produced by Universal Theater and Riverside Theatre for WALKING THE WIRE.
 Performed for SWAN Day at Grace Church in Georgetown and in Alexandria, Louisiana.
 Performed February 2013 by Piney Fork, NYC.
-To be produced for Key City Theater's International Women's Day event March 8, 14, 15 2014.
+Produced for Key City Theater's International Women's Day event March 8, 14, 15 2014.